PawelLipski/docker-ci-blog/blog.md

 ![git-machete](https://raw.githubusercontent.com/VirtusLab/git-machete/master/logo.png)

-The purpose of the git-machete's CI is to ensure that it performs its basic functions correctly under a wide array of Git and Python versions that the users might have on their machines.
+The purpose of the git-machete's CI is to ensure that its basic functions work correctly under a wide array of Git and Python versions that the users might have on their machines.
 In this blog post, we're going to create a Dockerized environment that allows for running such functional tests both locally and in CI.
 We're using [Travis CI](https://travis-ci.org/VirtusLab/git-machete) specifically, but the effort needed to migrate the entire configuration to any other modern CI is minimal.